-- Supposed to reflect the latest in economic thinking in the then-prevailing structureconduct-performance paradigm - "[T] the test is fully consonant with economic theory."2 - "[C]ompetition is greatest when there are many sellers, none of which has any significant share."
+- Supposed to reflect the latest in economic thinking in the then-prevailing structureconduct-performance paradigm - "[T] the test is fully consonant with economic theory." - "[C]ompetition is greatest when there are many sellers, none of which has any significant share."

-1 United States v.
+United States v.
 Philadelphia National Bank, 374 U.S. 321, 363 (1963).

-2 Id. (citing extensively to structure-conduct-performance literature).
+- Id. (citing extensively to structure-conduct-performance literature). - Id.

-- Application in Philadelphia National Bank - Combined firm had at least a 30% share in the relevant market - Enough for an "undue market share" - Share of the two largest banks in the relevant market would increase from 44% to 59% - Enough for a "significant increase" in market concentration - Therefore, the PNB presumption was satisfied - Nothing in record to rebut presumption - District court misplaced reliance on testimony that competition was vigorous and would continue to be vigorous (problem too complex; witnesses failed to give "concrete reasons" for conclusions)
+- Application in Philadelphia National Bank - Combined firm had at least a 30% share in the relevant market - Enough for an "undue market share" - The share of the two largest banks in the relevant market increased from 44% to 59%: - Enough for a "significant increase" in market concentration - Supreme Court - The combined firm's share and the increase in market concentration was sufficient to predicate the PNB presumption - There was nothing in the record to rebut the presumption - The district court misplaced reliance on testimony that competition was vigorous and would continue to be vigorous (problem too complex; witnesses failed to give "concrete reasons" for their conclusions)

-- The Supreme Court in the 1960s was very aggressive on the market share thresholds of the PNB presumption - Some (infamous) early Supreme Court precedents - □ Brown Shoe/Kinney (1962)1 (pre-Brown Shoe) - Combined share of as little as 5% in an unconcentrated market - □ Von's Grocery/Shopping Bag Food Stores (1966)2 - 4.7% (#3) + 4.2% (#6) \rightarrow 8.9% (#2) in an unconcentrated market - □ Pabst Brewing/Blatz Brewing (1966)3 - 3.02% (#10) + 1.47% (#18) → 4.49% (#5) in an unconcentrated market
+- The Supreme Court in the 1960s was very aggressive on the market share thresholds of the PNB presumption - Some (infamous) early Supreme Court precedents - Brown Shoe/Kinney (1962) (pre-PNB) - Combined share of as little as 5% in an unconcentrated market - Von's Grocery/Shopping Bag Food Stores (1966) - 4.7% (#3) + 4.2% (#6) $\rightarrow$ 8.9% (#2) in an unconcentrated market - Pabst Brewing/Blatz Brewing (1966) - 3.02% (#10) + 1.47% (#18) → 4.49% (#5) in an unconcentrated market